hoomexsun/xlit/README.md

 Check out `gui` built using tkinter on [XLIT GUI](https://github.com/hoomexsun/xlit_gui).

-## 5. Theory
+## 5. Theory / Paper Replication

-This repository is an implementation of a paper `currently in writing`.
-To replicate the paper, run `replicate_paper.py`.
+This repository is an implementation of a paper `currently submitted for review`.
+To replicate the paper, run `replicate_paper_gc.py` and `replicate_paper_mt.py`.

 ![whole diagram](./images/block_whole.png)

-Visualization of Transliteration module.
+Visualization of the Transliteration module.

 ![transliteration](./images/block_transliteration.png)